Abhinandan-Kushwaha/react-native-gifted-charts/docs/dev/LineChart/Focusing.md

 When `focusEnabled` prop is `true`, on pressing anywhere on the chart body, the data point nearest to the pressed point gets focused.
 We can also set the distance from a data point upto which a press event should result in focusing that data point using the prop `focusProximity`.

-The data point remained in focused state till a given duration using the `delayBeforeUnFocus` prop which takes the focus duration in milliseconds, the default value being 300.
+The data point remains in focused state till a given duration using the `delayBeforeUnFocus` prop which takes the focus duration in milliseconds, the default value being 300.
 To let the focus events to persist forever, the `unFocusOnPressOut` prop can be set to `false`, the default value being true.

 ## Multi-line scenario